A2 road (England): History of the route

 The Dartford Crossing opened as a single tunnel in 1963, then a second tunnel opened in 1980 for additional traffic on the A2, and the M2 Motorway opened in stages between 1963 and 1965 providing an alternative faster route for long-distance traffic avoiding the A2 through Rochester and Chatham.
 The three-lane stretch of the A2 between Falconwood and Cobham was built in stages from around 1963 until 1973.
 A section of Ringway 3 (part of the proposed M16 motorway linking to the A2, which later formed part of the M25 motorway opened between 1974 and 1977.

+The Strood to Swanscombe dualling was constructed from 1 June 1964, being seven miles, with a contract of £4,436,869 given to A. Monk Ltd of Padgate, near Warrington.
+The dualled section replaced a single-carriageway three-lane road.
+It was a dualled three-lane section, with hard shoulders (hardened verge), with four grade-separated junctions.
+It was to finish in the summer of 1966.
+Leonard Fairclough & Son constructed the bridges.
+The section was opened at noon on Friday 29 July 1966, with the Bishop of Rochester, David Say, who said a prayer, and George Harris, the managing director of Monk Ltd.

 The Rochester Way Relief Road, bypassing Kidbrooke and Eltham, was opened in 1988.
 The M20 motorway to Folkestone was constructed in stages from the 1960s and provided a faster route to Dover following extensions built in the early 1990s, after which traffic levels on the M2 and A2 reduced.
 The Queen Elizabeth II Bridge opened in 1991.

 A new flyover for A2 westbound to M25 northbound traffic was completed in late 2007.

 In 2008, a section of the A2 beside Gravesend was widened to 3 or 4 lanes between Pepperhill (a suburb of Northfleet) to Cobham.
 It was also rerouted away from the houses of Gravesend/Singlewell to make room for the new lanes and reduce the amount of noise and pollution from the widened roads.
 The old route of the A2 (the Roman road) has been made into a combined footpath and cycle path.
 The new road section opened in 2009.
 A section of the old road has been turned into Cyclopark, with footpaths, cycle paths and an equestrian route along the old road.